Professor Stephen J. Russell

 - textile science, manufacturing and technology; process-structure-property relationships

 - sustainable development of the fashion and textile industry

 - technologies for textile recycling and reuse

-- biomaterials manufacturing, design and manufacture of fibre-based devices for healthcare
+- biomaterials manufacturing, design and manufacture of fibres and textile materials for healthcare

 - CText FTI